buzzfeed/design/product-design-roles.md

 N/A

 *Product Designer*
-N/A
+When appropriate, acts in a leadership role within their cross functional squad or group.
+Taking cues from their design lead and/or manager, as well as their product and engineering leads, works collaboratively to ensure their squad or group operates efficiently.

 *Senior Product Designer*
-Assumes a leadership role on the Product Design team.
-Is held accountable for design quality and cohesion across their own and adjacent product teams, and flags quality concerns to the responsible designers and design managers.
+Assumes a leadership role on the Product Design team **and within their cross functional team.
+Shapes team norms and processes, and with their product and engineering counterparts takes responsibility for the operational excellence of their team.** Is held accountable for design quality and cohesion across their own and adjacent product teams, and flags quality concerns to the responsible designers and design managers.
 Additionally, regularly evaluates existing design processes and tooling, and makes recommendations to design management when something can be improved.

 *Staff Product Designer*
-Assumes a leadership role on the Product Design team, as well as the Tech team overall.
-Is held accountable for design quality and cohesion across **all of Product Design**, and flags quality concerns to the responsible designers and design managers. **Helps fellow designers advocate for best practices and solutions with their teams, providing a strong voice for design within product development.** Additionally, regularly evaluates existing **staffing,** processes, **design documentation** and tooling and makes recommendations to design management when something can be improved.
+Assumes a leadership role on the Product Design team, within their cross functional team **as well as the Tech team overall**.
+Is held accountable for design quality and cohesion across **many product areas**, and flags quality concerns to the responsible designers and design managers. **Helps fellow designers advocate for best practices and solutions with their teams, providing a strong voice for design within product development.** Additionally, regularly evaluates existing **staffing,** processes, **design documentation** and tooling and makes recommendations to design management when something can be improved.

+*Principal Product Designer*
+Assumes a leadership role on the Product Design team, within their cross functional team as well as the Tech team overall.
+Is held accountable for design quality and cohesion across many product areas and flags quality concerns to the responsible designers and design managers.
+Helps fellow designers advocate for best practices and solutions with their teams, providing a strong voice for design within product development.
+S**hares operational and process learnings across the Tech organization.** Additionally, regularly evaluates existing staffing, processes, design documentation and tooling and makes recommendations to design management when something can be improved.

 ### Culture

 *Associate Product Designer*
 Contributes to the culture of the Product Design team by participating in design-led projects, events and discussions, in order to spread design thinking and enthusiasm throughout BuzzFeed and the wider design community.
+Embodies the Tech Values, following the framework for how we want to work.

 *Product Designer*
 Contributes to the culture of **their product team by identifying, advocating for and executing design-driven projects and initiatives within their product area.** Also contributes to the culture of the Product Design team by participating in other design-led projects, events and discussions, in order to spread design thinking and enthusiasm throughout BuzzFeed and the wider design community.
+Embodies the Tech Values, following the framework for how we want to work.

 *Senior Product Designer*
 Contributes to the culture of their own and **adjacent product teams** by identifying, advocating for and **driving the execution** of design-driven projects and initiatives **that have cross-team impact.** Also contributes to the culture of the Product Design team by **identifying and helping to organize opportunities** (internal or external speaking engagements, local meetups, participating in open source projects, writing blog posts, etc.) to spread design thinking and enthusiasm throughout BuzzFeed and the wider design community.
+Embodies the Tech Values **and serves as an example to the Product Design team,** following the framework for how we want to work.

 *Staff Product Designer*
 Contributes to the culture of their product team as well as **BuzzFeed Tech as a whole** by identifying, advocating for and driving the execution of design-driven projects and initiatives **that have impact (in total) across the entire department.** Also contributes to the Product Design team culture by **owning and caring for Product Design team rituals (like Design Critiques), ensuring effective and empathetic feedback loops and stronger resulting work across the entire team.** Additionally, identifies and **organizes** opportunities (internal or external speaking engagements, local meetups, participating in open source projects, writing blog posts, etc.) to spread design thinking and enthusiasm throughout BuzzFeed and the wider design community.
+Embodies the Tech Values and serves as an example to the **Tech organization**, following the framework for how we want to work.

+*Principal Product Designer*
+Contributes to the culture of their product team as well as BuzzFeed Tech as a whole by identifying, advocating for and driving the execution of design-driven projects and initiatives that have impact (in total) across the entire department.
+Also contributes to the Product Design team culture by owning and caring for Product Design team rituals (like Design Critiques), ensuring effective and empathetic feedback loops and stronger resulting work across the entire team.
+Additionally, identifies and organizes opportunities (internal or external speaking engagements, local meetups, participating in open source projects, writing blog posts, etc.) to spread design thinking and enthusiasm throughout BuzzFeed and the wider design community.
+Embodies the Tech Values and serves as an example to the Tech organization, following the framework for how we want to work. **Mentors others from across the organization in how to embody our values.**

 ### Recruiting